trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 ```

 I'll start from non-working example to describe an intent for typical
 use of `Secondary Expansion`.
-Supose you want to use the list of
+Suppose you want to use the list of
 prerequisites dynamically read from external command (`ghc` for example
 parses `.cabal` build files to extract prerequisites).
 I will emulate
 external command with a simple `$(shell echo i1 i2 i3)` call.